Hicky's Bengal Gazette: Newspaper history

-Hicky's Bengal Gazette was first published on 29 January 1780, it's founder, James Augustus Hicky, having earlier printed a prospectus announcing that he would begin printing a newspaper.
+Hicky's Bengal Gazette was first published on 29 January 1780, its founder, James Augustus Hicky, having earlier printed a prospectus announcing that he would begin printing a newspaper.
 The idea of printing a newspaper in India had been floated twelve years earlier by the Dutch Adventurer William Bolts, but Hicky was the first to execute the concept.
 Hicky's newspaper was printed once a week on Saturday, and retailed for Rs 1.
 Its circulation was estimated to be around four hundred copies per week, although possibly more.

 Hicky initially avoided political controversy.
 As he observed the effect his paper had, he became more political and his neutral editorial policy shifted to an independent one.
 His slogan became "Open to all Parties, but influenced by None".
 After he learned that competitors with ties to the East India Company were intending to launch a rival newspaper, the India Gazette, he took a strongly anti-Company stance.
 Hicky accused an East India Company employee, Simeon Droz, of supporting the India Gazette as punishment for Hicky's refusal to pay a bribe to Droz and Marian Hastings, Warren Hastings' wife.

 In retaliation for Hicky's accusation, Hastings' Supreme Council forbid Hicky's Bengal Gazette from being mailed through the post office.
 On 18 November 1780, the same day that the first India Gazette was published, Hicky modified the name of his newspaper from Hicky's Bengal Gazette; or, Calcutta General Advertiser, to Hicky's Bengal Gazette; or the Original Calcutta General Advertiser to emphasize that his newspaper was founded first.

 Hicky claimed that the Supreme Council's order violated his right to free expression, and accused Hastings of corruption, tyranny, and prosecuting wars of aggression.
 Hicky also accused other British leaders in Calcutta of corruption, including the Chief Justice of the Supreme Court of Judicature at Fort William, Elijah Impey of taking bribes, and the leader of the Protestant Mission, Johann Zacharias Kiernander of stealing from an orphaned children's fund.
 Hicky's editorial independence was short lived as Hastings and Kiernander sued him for libel.
 After four dramatic trials in June 1781, the Supreme Court found Hicky guilty and sentenced him to jail.

 Hicky continued to print his newspaper from jail, and continued to accuse Hastings and others of corruption.
 He was finally suppressed when Hastings instituted fresh lawsuits against him.
 Hicky's Bengal Gazette ceased publication on 30 March 1782 when its types were seized by an order of the Supreme Court.
 The next week, its types and printing press were publicly auctioned and sold to the India Gazette.